Cosdaman/BCHW09-ReadMeGen/README.md

 ## Description

-This application is a simple JavaScript application which generates a README file based on user input through the terminal.
+This is a simple JavaScript application which generates a README file based on user input through the terminal.

 ## Technologies Used